-I joined Community Cycles in 2014 as a bike ambassador.
-Before moving to Boulder I worked as an elementary Art Teacher in the Chicago Public Schools and as a bike messenger in Chicago.
-I left my car in 2012 and have been commuting by bike ever since and couldn’t be happier.
-I am currently teaching art in BVSD and working as a bike ambassador, educating and equipping cyclists with knowledge and gear to stay safe and law abiding in Boulder.
-I am looking forward to instructing summer camp and teaching a new generation of cyclists how to become more independent and knowledgeable on their bikes!
+Sean joined Community Cycles in 2014 as a bike ambassador.
+Before moving to Boulder Sean worked as an elementary Art Teacher in the Chicago Public Schools and as a bike messenger in Chicago.
+He left his car in 2012 and have been commuting by bike ever since and couldn’t be happier.
+He is currently teaching art in BVSD and working as a bike ambassador, educating and equipping cyclists with knowledge and gear to stay safe and law abiding in Boulder.
+He is looking forward to instructing summer camp and teaching a new generation of cyclists how to become more independent and knowledgeable on their bikes!

 Melissa recently completed her Masters in Liberal Sciences and decided to combine her passion for cycling with her passion for helping others.
 In her free time she competes in triathlons and spends time in the mountains with her furry companion.
 Melissa loves how friendly and helpful everyone is at CC no matter your skill level!
 Contact her at gro.s1619185521elcyc1619185521ytinu1619185521mmoc@1619185521assil1619185521em1619185521.

 When Izzy tried learning to ride a two-wheeler at five years old she ended up with two black eyes.
 Luckily, she was able to get back on the bike and has loved riding ever since.
 After racing as a junior and in college, Izzy completed a trans-am bike tour and moved to Boulder.
 She’s been having fun exploring the local mountain bike trails and loves working at Community Cycles.